temporalio/documentation/docs/typescript/workers.md

 ### Where Task Queues are used

-In Temporal, a Task Queue is represented in code by name, as a `string`.
+In Temporal, a Task Queue is represented in code by its name as a `string`.

 <RelatedReadContainer>
   <RelatedReadItem page={WhatIsATaskQueue} />
 </RelatedReadContainer>

-There are 2 main places where the name of the Task Queue is supplied by the developer.
+There are two main places where the name of the Task Queue is supplied by the developer.

 <details>
 <summary>